sondr3/git-ignore/README.md

 # What and why

 Tired of visiting [gitignore.io](https://www.gitignore.io/) to get templates for your `.gitignore` all the time?
 I was.
-So I [automatied](https://xkcd.com/1319/) [it](https://xkcd.com/1205/).
+So I [automated](https://xkcd.com/1319/) [it](https://xkcd.com/1205/).

-`git ignore` allows you to easily and quickly get all the available templates, even while offline.
-For even more power, you can also define your own aliases for common combinations of templates, or create your own completely custom ones.
+`git ignore` allows you to easily and quickly get all the available templates from [gitignore.io](https://www.gitignore.io/), even while offline.
+You can also define your own aliases for common combinations of templates, or create your own completely custom ones for even more power.

 # Usage